 Do you have outstanding debt hanging over your head?

-Whether it’s student loans, credit cards debt, car payments or any other type of debt, it’s costing you money!
-And if thinking about debt keeps you up at night, it may be causing you undue stress as well.
+Whether it’s student loans, credit cards, car payments or any other type of debt, it’s costing you money!
+And if thinking about debt keeps you up at night, it’s likely causing you a lot of extra stress as well.

 Read more: Know your rights with debt collectors